-Figure 2.
-Information extraction for the MTE.
+Figure 3.
+Information extraction process for the MTE.

 We trained and evaluated the MTE using two-page abstracts from the Lunar and Planetary Science Conference.
-First, we extracted text from the PDF abstracts using Tika [] and stripped out the “References” section in each document to avoid spurious detections (author initials are easily mistaken for element abbreviations).
-Next, we used the brat [] tool to hand-label entities and relations in each document that mentioned the MSL ChemCam instrument from LPSC 2015 (n=63) and 2016 (n=55).
+First, we extracted text from the PDF abstracts using Tika [2] and stripped out the “References” section in each document to avoid spurious detections (author initials are easily mistaken for element abbreviations).
+Next, we used the brat tool (http://brat.nlplab.org/) to hand-label entities and relations in each document that mentioned the MSL ChemCam instrument from LPSC 2015 (n=63) and 2016 (n=55).
 We trained the system on the hand-labeled documents from LPSC 2015 plus an additional 1069 documents from LPSC 2014 and 2015 that were automatically annotated using lists of known elements, minerals, and targets and then manually reviewed and corrected as necessary.
 We evaluated the system on 35 hand-labeled documents from LPSC 2016 (the remaining 20 documents were used for development).